 - Flip flops

-- Flats for when we have to look presentable *Never wore these
+- Flats for when we have to look presentable *Sometimes wear these in the village like at the school and church, but not necessary

 Phone not in picture because I used it to take this photo!
 Plus messy cords.